HaxeFoundation/HaxeManual/content/12-target-details.md

 ##### HashLink bytecode

-Compiling to HashLink bytecode is achieved by specifying a `.hl` output in the `--hl` argument:
+Compiling to HashLink bytecode is achieved by specifying a `.hl` output in the `-hl` argument:

 ```
-haxe --main Main --hl output.hl
+haxe -main Main -hl output.hl
 ```

 This produces a single `output.hl` bytecode file, which can be executed with the HashLink JIT virtual machine with: